CRESYM/colib0.github.io/pages/models/lines/piLine.md

 Capacitive effects are the most relevant form of shunt admittance of transmission lines.
 They are a result of the electric fields between different conductors and between conductors and ground, creating a charging current that is present even when there are no loads in the line.
 It is specially relevant for longer lines (it starts to be important around 100 km).

-For three-phase unsymetrical spaced lines, which is the more general case, and assuming uniform charge distribution in the surface of the conductors, the line to neutral capacitance can be calculated as:
+For three-phase unsymmetrical spaced lines, which is the more general case, and assuming uniform charge distribution in the surface of the conductors, the line to neutral capacitance can be calculated as:

 <div style="background-color:rgba(0, 0, 0, 0.0470588); text-align:center; vertical-align: middle; padding:4px 0;">